TheRobinPk/space_collector/README.md

 Response is `OK`.

-If a collector is less than 200 kms far from one of its planets, it collects the planet if it is not yet carrying a planet and it is not broken.
+If a collector is less than 200 kms away from one of its planets, it collects the planet if it is not yet carrying a planet and it is not broken.

-If a collector is less than 200 kms far from the base while carrying a planet, the planet is collected.
+If a collector is less than 200 kms away from the base while carrying a planet, the planet is collected.
 1000 points are added to player's score.

 ### Fire